LandryLT/JAP_ANKI_CARD_ORGANISER/README.md

 ## update WWWJDIC

 **update WWWJDIC** is a script to run in case of reformatting Anki cards, it is long and tedious and still needs a manual check once it's finished.

+## get random leech

+**get random leech** is a script to pick a given number of random leech in the JLPT grammar deck, and output the answer (for studying purposes).